 I appreciated the conversation between Emmett and his sister that cleared up his lack of understanding of her being needed and wanted.
 It gave a good resolution to the characters she’d created, but I feel like the conflict could have still been there and the split still happened but with a little more communication to not leave the reader confused and at odds with the story.

-The rest of romance and the conflict the war created was just the right about of sweetness and adventure.
+The rest of romance and the conflict the war created was just the right amount of sweetness and adventure.

 See our review of Emmett’s sister Lydia’s book “The Shipbuilder’s Wife” here.